 2) Your modeling approach and analyses are clearer now that you have filled in with more text.
 I am now convinced of the utility of you Taylor's Law fitting in defining community stability.
 However, there are still significant gaps.
 For example, you talk about phase transitions in F/V space.
 There are very formal definitions of phase transitions (e.g. first and second order) in physics.
 I see that you define the transition in terms of the Fokker-Plank equation, and that the two phase regions are defined by an 'order' parameter.
 Is the crossing of this phase-boundary non-continuous?
 What is the state variable that pushes the community to different locations in this phase-plane?
 Disturbance intensity/duration?
 You should bring more discussion of the phase space and how you define phase transition into the main body of the results and discussion.

 We have added more text explaining the phase transition figure.
 The phase transition is continuous (second order in other classifications), and so it is the crossing of the boundary.
 The state variable is the composition.
 Any disturbance modifies the composition of the microbiota, with different compositions encoding different F and V (position in the phase space).
 We have shown that effective perturbations change V very significantly, and lead to phase transition of the microbiota from the ordered to the noisy.
-Our model can be solved analytically, which allows to a simple understanding of the different regimes, and in particular calculate the formula of the transition region.
+Our model can be solved analytically, which allows for a simple understanding of the different regimes, and in particular for the calculation of the formula of the transition region.
 If V is sufficiently small compared to F, there is a maximum in the likelihood in the physical region (relative compositions larger than zero and smaller than one), i.e., there is a best composition solution of the differential equation, which is the ordered solution.
-On the contrary, if V is sufficiently large compared to F the maximum in the likelihood is outside the physical region), i.e., the best composition solution of the differential equation is at the boundaries (either zero or one) and all physical solutions have comparable likelihoods, which is the noisy phase]
+On the contrary, if V is sufficiently large compared to F the maximum in the likelihood falls outside the physical region), i.e., the best composition solution of the differential equation is at the boundaries (either zero or one) and all physical solutions have comparable likelihoods, which is the noisy phase]

 Why didn't you include all your time series in the V vs. F phase plot (Fig. 3).
 If you include all your data, how often do unhealthy people fall within the healthy range of phase space, and how often does the opposite occur?
 Would you consider Fig. 2 to be fairly equivalent to Fig. 3?

 Fig 2 and Fig 3 are not equivalent.
-Fig 2 shows data only extracted from all the Taylor laws.
-Fig 3 uses the results from Fig 2 and the dynamical model to illustrate the trajectories in the phase space after when microbiota is perturbed.
-Fig 3 with all data is very busy and shows the effect “more is less”.
+Fig 2 shows only the data extracted from all the Taylor laws.
+Fig 3 uses the results from Fig 2 and the dynamical model to illustrate the trajectories in the phase space after the period when microbiota is perturbed.
+Fig 3 would be over-crowded with all the data.
 We have included examples with the different cases found.
-All healthy people fall in the ordered phase, but not all unhealthy fall in the noisy phase.
-We could estimate these numbers, but we did not in this work because we are plugged with systematic errors due to sequencing which we need to better understand.
+All healthy people fall within the ordered phase, but not all unhealthy people fall within the noisy phase.
+We could estimate these numbers, but we did not do so in this work because they are riddled with systematic errors due to sequencing which we need to better understand.

 Specific Comments: line 90: You seem to be saying that microbial dynamics 'affect' host health status.
 But I saw no attempt to infer causality in your results section.
 Be careful about implying causality.